flutter-tizen/flutter-tizen/doc/develop-plugin-csharp.md

 - **Tizen .NET 4.0**: [Tizen .NET](https://github.com/Samsung/TizenFX) is a package that provides the Device APIs for Tizen.
 You can change the version of the package in the `.csproj` file.
 - **Embedding**: [Tizen.Flutter.Embedding](https://github.com/flutter-tizen/flutter-tizen/tree/master/embedding/csharp/Tizen.Flutter.Embedding) is a package that provides the APIs about plugin registration and communication with the flutter application.
 It is located in the `flutter-tizen/embedding/csharp` directory.

 ### Channel types

-Besides the above mentioned [MethodChannel](../embedding/csharp/Tizen.Flutter.Embedding/Channels/MethodChannel.cs), you can also use other types of platform channels to transfer data between Dart and native code:
+Besides the above mentioned [MethodChannel](../embedding/csharp/Tizen.Flutter.Embedding/Channels/MethodChannel.cs), you can also use other types of platform channels to transfer data between Dart and C# code:

 - [BasicMessageChannel](../embedding/csharp/Tizen.Flutter.Embedding/Channels/BasicMessageChannel.cs): For basic asynchronous message passing.
 - [EventChannel](../embedding/csharp/Tizen.Flutter.Embedding/Channels/EventChannel.cs): For asynchronous event streaming.